-- 1. Improve governance of the marine space - accessible - 3.
+- 1. Improve governance of the marine space - 2.
+Advance scientific knowledge and develop information about the marine space and make it accessible - 3.
 Protect, conserve and rehabilitate the marine environment - 4.
 Develop energy resources in the Marine Space in a wise and cautious manner - 5.
 Develop shipping, ports and sailing in a cautious and sustainable manner - 6.
 Develop sustainable interfaces of fishing and mariculture - 7.
 Use the marine space as an alternative for land uses in a cautious and sustainable manner